hexya-erp/website/content/faq.md

 Finally, to protect our work on business code that we consider the one with the most added value, we release it under the GNU AGPL.

+## Will Hexya remain open source ?

+Yes.
+Hexya will always be 100% open source.

+See below.

+## What is your business model ?

+Like any other company, we need to earn money for living and this is particularly crucial for open source companies.

+There mainly to business models for open source companies:

+- Open core model: the core of the software is open source and advanced features are proprietary.
+- Professional services model: the software is fully opensource and professional services are available for a fee.

+Most open source companies developing great products go towards open core products, and we, as a software business company, understand this very well.

+However, in the ERP world, we believe that the added value towards our customers is at least two thirds in what is called "ERP integration", that is:

+- Analysing the customer's business processes
+- Finding the compromise between modifiying company processes to match the ERP and adapting the ERP to the company processes
+- Developing customization modules
+- User training and change management
+- Managing the project of setting up an ERP

+And we see that customer companies are quite willing to pay for this services that give them instant return on investment.
+On the other hand, customers are often reluctant to pay for license fees that are seen as the "editor's tax".

+That is why we believe that we should develop the software open source to benefit from the community and make our money on ERP integration.

 ## Can I create and distribute proprietary modules of Hexya?

 NO.